seddonym/seddonym.github.io/_posts/2019-04-06-why-dependency-inversion.md

 (diagram of A <-> B)

-We now have two simple choices.
-We just have to pick an arrow, and then refactor the code so that the direction of the arrow is reversed.
-We have removed the circular dependency.
+There's only one way to avoid the cycle.
+We pick an arrow, and then refactor the code so that the direction of the arrow is reversed.
+Once that's done, the circular dependency is gone.

 (diagram of A -> B, two arrows)

-This reorganization the code is dependency inversion.
+This refactoring is dependency inversion.

 In practice, this can sometimes feel impossible.
 Surely there is no way to reverse the direction of the arrow merely by refactoring?
 But I have good news.
 It is never impossible.
 I promise.
 You can *always* avoid circular